 A real property contractor is the consumer of an item sourced to this State that the real property contractor purchases, installs, or applies for others to fulfill a real property contract.
-A real property contractor purchasing such item sourced to a North Carolina location other than the Reservation, is liable for remitting the sales and use tax due, regardless of whether the real property contractor will use it to fulfill a real property contract on the Reservation.
+A real property contractor purchasing such item sourced to a North Carolina location other than a federally recognized Indian tribe's Reservation, is liable for remitting the sales and use tax due, regardless of whether the real property contractor will use it to fulfill a real property contract on the Reservation.